Which Australian companies need a constitution?

 Which companies need a constitution?

-Private companies do not need to have a constitution, in fact, the only ones that do are:
+Private companies don't need to have a constitution.
+In fact, the only ones that do are:

 - no liability public companies; and